Super-sub Messi Scores Twice To Lead Barca To Betis Win - UrduPoint

 In between, Loren Moron had given Betis brief hope but Messi's second and a late strike from Pedri ensured Barcelona ended their four-match winless run and climbed to eighth in La Liga.

-Koeman's assistant Alfred Schreuder said before the match Messi was "not fresh" but the 33-year-old gave a resounding answer to those suggesting his performances this season have been evidence of decline.
+Messi gave a resounding answer to those suggesting his performances this season have been evidence of decline.

-Even before registering his first goal of the season from open play, Messi had turned this game, putting Barcelona in control with his brilliant dummy for Griezmann and then a penalty won from a Dembele shot, teed up by his pass.
+"He's a player who in principle always plays, but today he didn't because of some minor problems."
+Even before registering his first goal of the season from open play, the 33-year-old had turned this game, putting Barcelona in control with his brilliant dummy for Griezmann and then a penalty won from a Dembele shot, teed up by his pass.

 Griezmann also got his goal with Messi on the pitch but was unable to prove a point without him.